25 Simple Swaps to Reduce Your Carbon Footprint

 Be brand aware

 Reevaluate the products you have in your home and make the necessary swaps to more environmentally sustainable products and businesses.
 Websites like rankabrand.org give grades to businesses based on their degree of social responsibility and sustainable practices to help you make the best brand choices for the environment.
-Make sure you know the 13 myths you should never believe about going green.
+These brands might do things like use less plastic or reduce paper waste.
+You’ll also want to stay clear from plastic too because of these 50 facts.